-When the ignition is switched ON and the headlight dip switch is set to HIGH BEAM, the high beam warning light will illuminate.
+When the ignition is switched ON and the headlight dimmer switch is set to HIGH BEAM. the high beam warning light will illuminate.

-Automatic Daytime Running Lights (DRL) Indicator Light (if fitted)
+Automatic Daytime Running Lights (DRL) Indicator Light (if equipped)

-With the DRL switch, on the left hand switch housing, set to DRL the headlight will automatically switch between DRL and dipped headlight depending on the surrounding ambient light brightness.
+With the DRL switch, on the left hand switch housing, set to DRL the headlight will automatically switch between

+DRL and dipped headlight depending on surroundina ambient the brightness.

-When the DRL is on, indicator light will illuminate.
+When the DRL is on, indicator light will illuminate